-- In-school Suspension Time will be spent, during regular school hours, in an assigned area with supervision.
+- E. Saturday School Assignment on Saturday morning in a designated area with supervision.
+Students are expected to utilize appropriate study materials.
+Both students and parents will be notified of the assignment.
+Students are responsible for their own transportation. - F. Tuesday/Thursday Night School Assignment on Tuesday/Thursday night in a designated area with supervision.
+Students are expected to utilize appropriate study materials.
+Both students and parents will be notified of the assignment.
+Students are responsible for their own transportation. - G. Friday Night School Assignment on Friday night in a designated area with supervision.
+Students are expected to utilize appropriate study materials.
+Both students and parents will be notified of the assignment.
+Students are responsible for their own transportation. - H. Community Service Up to 120 hours of community service with a nonprofit organization may be assigned by the principal, with parental approval. - I. Referral to Juvenile Court When a student physically assaults a person having authority over the student, the principal shall make a referral of the student to the juvenile court.
+"Physical assault" means the knowing or intentional touching of another person in a rude, insolent or angry manner. - J. In-school Suspension-Time will be spent, during regular school hours, in an assigned area with supervision.
 Work missed or its equivalent may be made up for full credit.
 The student's teachers will be notified of the suspension and the student will receive assignments for completion.
-The completed make-up work is due when the student returns to class after the suspension period. - Suspension Disciplinary action whereby a student is separated from school attendance for a period of ten (10) days or less and which does not constitute an expulsion.
-When expulsion is recommended, the student may be suspended by the superintendent or designee until the date of the expulsion meeting.
-It is the responsibility of the student to obtain assignments from his/her teachers.
-The completed make-up work is due when the student returns to class after the suspension period.
+The completed make-up work is due when the student returns to class after the suspension period. - K. Suspension Disciplinary action whereby a student is separated from school attendance for a period of ten (10) days or less and which does not constitute an expulsion.
+When expulsion is recommended, the student may be suspended by the superintendent or his designee until the date of the expulsion meeting.
+A student suspended out-of-school is encouraged to make up all academic work missed while out on suspension.
+It shall be the student's responsibility to get the missed assignments at the end of the day from the office and/or through the phone message center.
+For any assignments and/or school work completed by the student during the student's suspension period, credit will be given to the student to the same extent and in the same manner as students who are not suspended receive.
 Students, including special education students, may be suspended by the principal for no more than ten (10) school days for conduct constituting grounds for expulsion or suspension, including any misconduct or substantial disobedience.